bartoszWojciechO/nordvpn-linux/TESTING.md

 The following information or guidelines may not apply to the existing code written before introduction of this document.

-## Unit tests

-Unit tests are the preffered way of testing.
-Generally all new code should be covered with unit tests.
-Well-grounded exceptions are allowed, but the code should still be written in a way so that as much as possible of it could be unit tested and the rest should be covered by QA tests.

 ### Test categories

 Test categories are used to separate tests that interact with the environment from the ones that don't.
 Available categories are defined and documented in `test/category/category.go`.